 Erlinda set the then National Record of 49.94m in 1986 at the Asian Cup in Manila.

-Lavandia went on to become a National Coach, Baguio Camp Director, and Multiple World Champion Masters athlete after her career with the national team ended.
-Lavandia held the National Record for 15 years until 2001 when an athlete she coached and discovered Geralyn Amandoron from Cebu threw 51.00m to win the Thailand Open.
-A few months later Amandoron improved this to 53.75m getting silver in Singapore Open.
+Lavandia became a National Coach, Baguio Camp Director, and Multiple World Champion Masters athlete after her career with the national team.
+Lavandia held the National Record for 15 years until 2001 when an athlete she coached and discovered, Geralyn Amandoron from Cebu, threw 51.00m to win the Thailand Open.
+A few months later, Amandoron improved this to 53.75m getting silver in Singapore Open.